 The Egyptian Execration Texts and The Land of Israel

 The presence of foreign names of cities and tribes has long been a source for researchers to learn more about the dates and influences of these sites.
-When the first two groups of Execration Texts were published; archeologists saw that the texts contain numerous mentions of Canaanites and Phoenicians’ cities.
+When the first two groups of Execration Texts were published, archeologists saw that the texts contained numerous mentions of Canaanites and Phoenicians’ cities.
 The Egyptian Execration Texts are the first documents to provide data on the geography of the land of Israel during the twentieth and nineteenth centuries BCE.
 These are texts written on clay figurines in the form of slaves with their hands bound.
 The names and the rulers of cities of the country were inscribed on them

 Cities Mentioned in the Egyptian Execration Texts